 To dispose of trash at College houses, residents must place all trash in black garbage bags and deposit the bags in provided outdoor bins.
 All recyclables must be placed in clear bags and placed next to the trash bins.
 Similarly, townhouse and apartment residents are responsible for placing trash and recyclables in the appropriate bags and depositing the bags in designated outdoor trash collection areas.
 Trash is typically collected from College houses, townhouses, and apartments on Mondays and Fridays.

-Trash bags and recycling bags are available in the Office of Residence Life (116 Hundley Hall).
+Trash bags and recycling bags are available in the Office of Residence Life (first floor, Hundley Hall).
 A student or housing unit that does not properly dispose of trash will be instructed to do so promptly and assessed a fine and/or other consequences.

 Students may be visited in their College residence by LC students and other visitors in accordance with visitation and guest registration requirements.
 Visitation on campus is a privilege, not a right, and must be respected to maintain order in the community.
 The privilege of visitation in College housing does not supersede a roommate's/housemate's right to privacy, study time, and sleep.
 These rights and the safety and security of the campus community are absolute and fundamental principles of the Visitation Policy.